syncfusion/ej2-vue-docs/src/lineargauge/linear-gauge/getting-started.md

 ---
-title: "Getting Started"
+title: "Getting Started with Vue Linear Gauge component | Syncfusion"

-component: "LinearGauge"
+component: "Linear Gauge"

-description: "Getting started in linear gauge component"
+description: "Learn here about getting started with Syncfusion Vue Linear Gauge component, its elements, and more."
 ---

-# Getting Started
+# Getting Started with Vue Linear Gauge

-This section explains you the steps required to create a simple linear gauge and demonstrate the basic usage of the linear gauge control.
+This section explains you the steps required to create a simple Linear Gauge and demonstrate the basic usage of the Linear Gauge control.

 ## Dependencies